How US Park Pass Grew $3M in Revenue — While Increasing Profit Margins by 20%

 $3M revenue increase in just 4 months

-32% improvement in profit margin
+20% improvement in gross profit margin

 40% increase in email revenue contribution